timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 31-ENLISTMENTS/CHAPTER 31-ENLISTMENTS.md

 ### §508.
 Reenlistment: qualifications
 * (a) No person whose service during his last term of enlistment was not honest and faithful may be reenlisted in an armed force.
 However, the Secretary concerned may authorize the reenlistment in the armed force under his jurisdiction of such a person if his conduct after that service has been good.

-* (b) A person discharged from a Regular component may be reenlisted in the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, or Regular Coast Guard, as the case may be, under such regulations as the Secretary concerned may prescribe.
+* (b) A person discharged from a Regular component may be reenlisted in the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, Regular Space Force, or Regular Coast Guard, as the case may be, under such regulations as the Secretary concerned may prescribe.

-* (c) This section does not deprive a person of any right to be reenlisted in the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, or Regular Coast Guard under any other provision of law.
+* (c) This section does not deprive a person of any right to be reenlisted in the Regular Army, Regular Navy, Regular Air Force, Regular Marine Corps, Regular Space Force, or Regular Coast Guard under any other provision of law.

 ### §509.
 Voluntary extension of enlistments: periods and benefits
 * (a) Under such regulations as the Secretary concerned may prescribe, the term of enlistment of a member of an armed force may be extended or reextended with his written consent for any period.
 However, the total of all such extensions of an enlistment may not exceed four years.